family-adaptive-resilience/preparedness-monorepo/README.md

-# Resilience to Electro-Magnetic Pulse and Space Weather Events
+# Resilience to Electro-Magnetic Pulse, Space Weather Events and War Disruption to Power and Communications

 This is a draft document that will be improved over time.
 Pull Requests welcomed.